muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 - Request feedback from peers and supervisors.
 - Reflect on the tasks you found most engaging and fulfilling.
 - Consider using psychometric tests.
 Don't just take the results at face value; reflect on them and discuss them with others and make your own conclusions about your strengths.
 My favorite is [Working Genius](https://www.workinggenius.com/).
-Others include [Strengths Finder](https://www.gallup.com/cliftonstrengths/en/strengthsfinder.aspx) and [Enneagram](https://www.enneagraminstitute.com/).
+Others include [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/strengthsfinder.aspx) and [Enneagram](https://www.enneagraminstitute.com/).

 ### 3. Affirm your mission